BigGiantHead84/Getting-and-Cleaning-Data-Courseproject/readme.md

 This repository contains work done for courseproject in "Getting and Cleaning Data" offered by John Hopkins University via Coursera.org.

 Main workfiles are:
 `run_analysis.R` -- R script that contains all needed functionalities to read below data files into R and process them as requested by project assignment.
-NOTE: R script except that following packages and their dependencies are installes:
+NOTE: R script except that following packages and their dependencies are installed:
-	..*"dplyr"
-	..*"tidyverse"
-	..*"readr"
+	..* dplyr
+	..* tidyverse
+	..* readr
+`Dataset`directory contains the source data from the url described below in Course Project assignment.
+Unfortunately the X_train.txt file was too big to be included into Githib without LFS (which I believe costs some money) so that is lefout from the file lists for now.

 ### Course Project assignment: